 - LoRaWAN Gateway.
 Gateways are mounted on buildings and lampposts.
 The gateways use The Things Network as the LoRaWAN service provider

 - 5G network.
 The LoRaWAN gateway is mounted onto a lamppost with the 5G node and is connected via an onboard ethernet port, which provides the network route to the internet.
-5G enables a high bandwidth and stable connection in outdoor locations.
-Plus, there’s no extra costs associated with digging or wiring the entire route.
+5G enables high bandwidth and stable connection in outdoor locations.
+Plus, there are no extra costs associated with digging or wiring the entire route.

 - API and Twilio server.
 The API server has the ability to connect the phone numbers of the service users wanting to talk.
 Twilio provides the call service (i.e. being able to start and stop conversations).
 The software used in Push to Talk is bespoke to us.

 - Systems dashboard.
 As well as the end users, we also had to consider the services administrator.
 They needed to be able to see how many buttons were online how many button presses there have been, how many calls, when those calls took place, how long each call was and to which button numbers.